froggestspirit/GSCMus/README.md

 Music files will need to be converted to binary format with a base offset of 0. gscMusPlay(song pointer) should be called once to load a song, then gscMusLoop() should be called at the rate of 60fps

-To convert, run the convert.sh in pokecrystalMusic (Thanks to pret for the disassmbly!)
+To convert, install RGBDS, then run the convert.sh in pokecrystalMusic (Thanks to pret for the disassmbly!)
 Songs that reference other songs will need their ASM modified to include their dependancies

 To install in pokeemerald, copy the contents of this pokeemerald folder to your pokeemerald project AFTER converting